Hexlet/hexletguides.github.io/_i18n/en/_posts/2022-03-22-how-to-search.md

 ---
 title: How to search for technical information
 subtitle: Asking the right questions is half the battle.
 description: Most of the problems faced by a beginner have already been solved and described.
-You just need to learn how to find these solutions and answers.
+You just need to learn how to find these solutions and answers
 image: "assets/images/how-to-search/how-to-search-title.png"
 author: Kirill Mokevnin
 ---